 Not all manufacturers are on equal footing when it comes to digital transformation.
-Sub-industries within the manufacturing sector vary widely regarding how products are made, where products are shipped, and what services can be provided to which customers.
+Sub-industries within the manufacturing sector vary widely when it comes to how products are made. where products are shipped, and what services can be provided to which customers.
 These differences demand unique approaches to Industry 4.0 transformation-and our research shows that specific needs determine the path an organization follows.

-Automotive executives are prioritizing revenue growth over the next three years (73% next three years, compared with 59% three years ago), but are also more focused than any other industry on developing new products, services, and business models (49% next three years, vs. 23% three years ago).
-Automating order management and customer interactions was a top priority three years ago (56%), but going forward many expect to prioritize embedding digital technologies and experiences into products and services (59% next three years, vs. 37% three years ago) and using data, sensors, and digital workplace services to manage employees (56% next three years, vs. 28% three years ago).
+Automotive executives are prioritizing revenue growth over the next three years (73% next three years, compared to 59% three years ago), but are also more focused than any other industry on developing new products, services, and business models (49% three years from now, vs. 23% three years ago).
+Automating order management and customer interactions was a top priority three years ago (56%), but going forward many expect to prioritize embedding digital technologies and experiences into products and services (59% next three years, vs. 37% three years ago) and using data, sensors, and digital workplace services to manage employees (28% vs. 56%) to reach innovation goals.

 Industry 4.0 initiatives are aimed at providing customer value.
-Three-quarters of automotive respondents have mostly or fully embedded digital technologies and experiences into products and services (75%, vs. 65% all respondents); 65% have changed their ways of working with customers, a higher percentage than any other industry (vs. 43%).
+Three-quarters of automotive respondents have mostly or fully embedded digital technologies and experiences into products and services (vs. 65% all respondents); 60% have changed their ways of working with customers, which is higher than any other industry (vs. 43%).